Ben Hall Pt 4

 Inspector Shadforth has been suspended for not capturing Ben Hall, the bushranger.

-Suspended and against the advice of his peers Frederick Shadforth tendered his resignation which was accepted by the government.
+Now suspended and against the advice of his peers Frederick Shadforth tendered his resignation which was accepted by the government.

 Inspector Shadforth. — This police officer has sent in his resignation.
 He has taken this step contrary to the wishes of his friends, who were desirous that he should submit to the enquiry into his conduct with respect to the escape of Ben Hall from Wilson's station.